TABLE OF CONTENTS

 Hash Out a Business Plan

-- Target Audience– Who do you want to provide your tax preparation services to?
+- Target Audience: Who do you want to provide your tax preparation services to?
 Perform a target market analysis to identify your ideal consumer.
 Small businesses offer ongoing work but there are also individuals who require the services of an accountant.

-- B2B or B2C– Learn your target market’s financial needs.
+- B2B or B2C: Learn your target market’s financial needs.
 Working with small businesses will require you to have in-depth knowledge of taxes and payroll, employment law, and more.
 Consider if you will need to support B2B payment processing.